nrvcorp/DVS_Viewer/README.md

 To use File Playback, first change the device selection to File Player.

-Then, click the Open File button below.
+Then, click the Open File button.
 File Explorer will open the `RawDataSave` folder.

 ![Change_FilePlayermode](images/Change_FilePlayermode.png)

 Select the `.dvs` file you want to open, then click the Open button.
-The selected file will be registered in the viewer.
+The selected file will be loaded in the viewer.
 Verify that the selected file name matches the file that was actually opened.

 ![OpenFile_playbackmode](images/OpenFile_playbackmode.png)